List of Marvel Comics characters: C: June Covington in other media

 June Covington makes a minor appearance in the novel New Avengers: Breakout as an escapee of the Raft.

 Cr'reee

 Cr'reee is a character appearing in American comic books published by Marvel Comics.
 Cr'reee is mostly associated with the X-Men line of comics as a member of the intergalactic pirates, the Starjammers.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #104 (January 1977).

-Cr'reee is a mammal-like alien who acts as a pet to fellow member, Ch'od.
+Cr'reee is a mammal-like alien and the pet of fellow Starjammers member Ch'od.